First Time User? Sign Up Now

 Treatment of Congenital Mesoblastic Nephroma

-OS of congenital mesoblastic nephroma patients is excellent; however, reported causes of death in about half of the cases are treatment-related and most of these patients were very young (median age, <1 year).
+The OS of patients with congenital mesoblastic nephroma is excellent; however, reported causes of death in about one-half of the cases are treatment related, and most of these patients were very young (median age, <1 year).
 This underscores the special attention that infants with renal tumors require, with respect to timing and type of treatment and the importance of a dedicated expert pediatric oncology setting.

 Standard treatment options for stages I and II (80% of patients) and stage III (classic and mixed subtypes) congenital mesoblastic nephroma include the following: